ruby-next/ruby-next/README.md

 Ruby Next ships with the command-line interface (`ruby-next`) which provides the following functionality:

-- `ruby-next nextify` — transpile file or directory into older Rubies (see, for example, the "Integrating into a gem development" section abobe).
+- `ruby-next nextify` — transpile file or directory into older Rubies (see, for example, the "Integrating into a gem development" section above).

 It has the following interface: